NetBurner 3.5.6

 Modifying System Files with Overload

 There can be instances in which you need to modify a NetBurner system file.
-This is accomplished using the Oveload feature.
-NBEclipse creates an overload folder automatically, but with command line it must be created manually.
+This is accomplished using the Overload feature.
+NBEclipse creates an overload folder automatically, but with command line builds it must be created manually.

 Note